FIBA Men's World Ranking

-The FIBA Men's World Ranking, are FIBA's rankings of national basketball teams.
+The FIBA Men's World Ranking is FIBA's rankings of national basketball teams.
 FIBA ranks both men's and women's national teams for both senior and junior competitions.
 It also publishes combined rankings for all mixed-sex competitions.
 Excluded are the rankings for three-on-three competitions, which are tabulated for individual players.

-The ranking system compares teams based on the weighted average rating points they earn in games over the last eight years.
-Teams earn a certain amount of rating points for each game based on the margin of victory/defeat, site of game and strength of opponent.
-Each game's rating points are then weighted by factors including the time of game, competition/region, competition stage and round reached.
+The current ranking system, introduced in November 2025, compares teams based on the total rating points they earn in all games.
+Each game, both teams are awarded rating points based on the region and competition stage of the game, with additional multipliers applied to the winning team's points earned based on the strength of opponent, site of game and margin of victory.

 The ranking is currently sponsored by Nike; as such, the names Nike FIBA World Ranking or FIBA World Ranking Men, presented by Nike are also used.